Baldomero López: Early life and education

-Career
+Military career

-He was selected to attend the U.S. Naval Academy in the midst of World War II, and because of the ongoing war he and his classmates were placed in an accelerated three-year program.
-Upon graduating on June 6, 1947, he was commissioned a second lieutenant in the Marine Corps.
+López was selected to attend the United States Naval Academy in the midst of World War II, and because of the ongoing war he and his classmates were placed in an accelerated three-year program.
+Upon graduating on June 6, 1947, he was commissioned a second lieutenant in the United States Marine Corps.
 He attended The Basic School at Quantico, Virginia, after which he became a platoon commander in the Platoon Leaders Class Training Regiment.

 In 1948, López went to China, where he served as a mortar section commander and later as a rifle platoon commander at Qingdao and Shanghai.
 On his return from China he was assigned to Camp Pendleton, California.
 He was serving there when, shortly after the outbreak of the Korean War, he volunteered for duty as an infantry officer in Korea.
 He was promoted to the rank of first lieutenant on June 16, 1950.

-Korean War – Medal of Honor action
+Korean War

 Lieutenant López leading his men under fire over the seawall at Inchon several minutes before his death.

 In Korea, Lt.
 López served as a platoon commander in A Company, 1st Battalion, 5th Marines, 1st Marine Division (Reinforced).
 On September 15, 1950, he took part in the amphibious invasion of Inchon.
 After landing on the beach, he was captured in an iconic photograph by Marguerite Higgins as he led his men over a seawall.
 Moments later, while preparing to throw a hand grenade into a North Korean bunker, he was struck by automatic weapons fire in the chest and right shoulder, causing him to drop the activated device.
 Although seriously wounded, Lt.
 López crawled toward the grenade and unable to throw it because of his injuries, pulled it under his body to shield others from the blast.
 He was killed in the resulting explosion and was posthumously awarded the Medal of Honor.
 Secretary of the Navy Dan A. Kimball presented the medal to Lopez's parents during a ceremony in Washington, D.C., on August 30, 1951.

 News of his death spread quickly among fellow Marines on the battlefronts.
 A Scripps-Howard war correspondent, Jerry Thorp, said in a news story on López's deed that he "died with the courage that makes men great."